 Note: The main sectors, activities and beneficiaries are bolded.

 Sponsors / undertakes research, Provides buildings / facilities / open space

 Accommodation / housing, Education / training / research, Employment, Fund-raising

 Other (please state)

-GMA has a governance board, including 4 executive positions: chair, treasurer, secretary, and National Coordinator, though one individual may hold more than one position.
+GMA has a Board of Trustees, including 4 executive positions: chair, treasurer, secretary, and National Coordinator, though one individual may hold more than one position.
 These executives are the Trustees named in The Rules.

 The Board may have other non-Trustee members as The Board shall decide.

 GMA has a National Coordinator or Executive Director overseeing Operations.

 Our national office is in the capital city Wellington.

 Annual Returns are due within 6 months of a charity’s balance date (financial year-end), or a longer period if an extension has been granted.